paigebailey21/assignments/Intruction_paper.md

 # How To Raise Broilers For a Fair

 ## Introduction
 A poultry chain project is designed to teach children the recommended management practices for taking care of a flock.
-This guide is written for the parents of the 4-H memeber.
-These instructions will help you set a child up for success, by providing information about the equipment needed and the basic knowlege needed to raise a flock.
+This guide is written for the parents of the 4-H member.
+These instructions will help you set a child up for success, by providing information about the equipment needed and the basic knowledge needed to raise a flock.

 ## Flock Type
 The first step in this project is to pick what breed of birds you want to raise.
-There are so many different breeds of chickens in the world, you need to find the one that fit your specific needs.
+There are so many different breeds of chickens in the world, you need to find the one that fits your specific needs.
 For this project twenty-five to fifty chicks should be purchased.
 Since this is a broiler project, a meat type bird would be the best choice.
 Here are a few great breeds to use for this project:
 - Cornish
 - White Plymouth Rock
 - Brahma